 I never noticed until today that my 3x great-grandmother died on my birthday.
 Mind you, we were separated by 70 years, but it does feel odd when you find an event in your family tree that happened on a significant date in your own life.

 But I do know that my 3x great-grandfather, John G. Hiler was married to a Lavinia.
 They appear together in the 1850 through 1880 censuses in Danville, Montour County, Pennsylvania.
-They had 5 daughters and 1 son between 1848 and 1867.
+They had five daughters and one son between 1848 and 1867.
 Although her first name of Mary never showed in a census, her burial record gave the full name of Mary Lavinia Hiler.
-She and my 3x great-grandfather, and at least 1 known child are all buried at the Episcopal Cemetery in Danville.
+She and my 3x great-grandfather, and at least one known child are all buried at the Episcopal Cemetery in Danville.

 If you believe everything you see in other people’s trees on Ancestry.com, then Lavinia supposedly was married to another man besides John G. Hiler, and even managed to have a child in 1823, before she herself was born!
 Plus, the 16 children she was shown to have with her two husbands were born in alternating years in Ohio and Pennsylvania!
 Quite a feat.
 Unless you’re a clone.